hyttmi/Cellframe/cellframe-installer/README.md

 It adds Demlabs public key/repository and then installs the latest version of Cellframe node.

-If you don't have wget installed, get the script with curl:
+If you don't have wget installed by default, get the script with curl:

     curl -O https://raw.githubusercontent.com/CELLgainz/Cellframe/main/cellframe-installer/cellframe-installer.sh